 Prince George is a diverse and welcoming mid-sized city that is home to newcomers from around the world.
 With an abundance of employment opportunities to choose from, the city is seeing an increase in the number of skilled new immigrants moving to Prince George each year.
 Featuring an affordable quality of life, Prince George is a safe and welcoming community that offers the amenities of a big city without the traffic, expense and congestion that comes with big city life.

-Currently over 7300 people in Prince George speak a language other than French or English with the greatest number of newcomers originating from Germany, India, China, Philippines and Portugal.
-In addition, the University of Northern British Columbia and the College of New Caledonia are home to over 650 exchange students each year who further diversify the population of Prince George.
+Currently, about 7,100 people in Prince George speak a language other than French or English with the greatest number of newcomers originating from India, the United Kingdom, the Philippines, the United States, Germany and China.
+In addition, the University of Northern British Columbia and the College of New Caledonia are home to over 1,200 international students each year who further diversify the population of Prince George.

 Many faiths are celebrated in Prince George where there are several places of worship including Catholic and Protestant churches, Sikh Temples, Kingdom Halls and an Islamic Centre.
 The city is also home to numerous cultural associations.